Garrett Hampson Player Props: Marlins vs. Padres

-On Tuesday, Garrett Hampson (.364 on-base percentage in past 10 games, 61 points above season-long percentage) and the Miami Marlins face the San Diego Padres, whose starting pitcher will be Ryan Weathers.
-First pitch is at 6:40 PM ET.
+The Miami Marlins, including Garrett Hampson (.241 slugging percentage in past 10 games, including no home run), battle starting pitcher Blake Snell and the San Diego Padres at LoanDepot park, Wednesday at 6:40 PM ET.

+He had a hitless performance in his last game (0-for-2) against the Padres.

 Garrett Hampson Game Info & Props vs. the Padres